At a glance…

 Your tasks may include working as a teacher aid, assisting with vocational training, providing care and playing games with individuals during their free time.

 You are not required to have previous experience or training, as you will work closely with our local staff.
-Volunteers with adequate training can expect to work more independently in the center and assist with speech and occupational therapy, physiotherapy, education and teaching basic hygiene.
-If you are specialized in a particular field, please provide these details in your application to assist the local staff in placing you where you will be most effective.
+Volunteers with adequate training can expect to work more independently in the centre and assist with speech and occupational therapy, physiotherapy, education and teaching basic hygiene.
+If you are specialised in a particular field, please provide these details in your application to assist the local staff in placing you where you will be most effective.
 Keep in mind that it is important to be flexible and willing to work within other areas as needed.
 Please note that some placements can require up to an hour of travel time, each way, on public transport.

 Women in Uganda can face a range of challenges, including discrimination, low social status, lack of economic self-sufficiency, and greater risk of HIV/AIDS infection.

 The aim of the project is to provide support to young women in developing the skills needed to carry out income-generating activities so they can provide for themselves and their families.

 If you’re someone who is interested in promoting better opportunities for women in Uganda, this is a rewarding project to support.